earthly/website/blog/_posts/2024-01-30-showboaters.md

 The other side of this is tricky as well.
 If you encounter code or even a whole programming language where the code seems too clever by half, I think you should hold your opinion for a bit.

-Until you know the idioms in use, and the way various features work and interact, its hard to tell how to judge a given solution.
-Maybe that foreign looking solution is actually very well encapsulated in the expressiveness of the language in a way that is just unfamiliar.
+Until you know the idioms in use and the way various features work and interact, it's hard to tell how to judge a given solution.
+Maybe that foreign-looking solution is actually very well encapsulated in the expressiveness of the language in a way that is just unfamiliar.
 Maybe a solution with just ifs and loops would be so verbose as to be difficult to hold in your head all at once.

-Maybe not though.
+Maybe not, though.
 Some people are just looking for challenges and will create them where none exists.
-But... if you don't know the idioms and patterns of the language, it's might be too early to make that call.
+But... if you don't know the idioms and patterns of the language, it might be too early to make that call.

 Programming language features can make code clearer.
 They can improve readability.
-Each feature is also a new tool people can write horrible code in.
-Is that worse then people writing horrible code with other simpler constructs?
-It might be, but its hard to judge a solution if you don't know the language.
+Each feature is also a new tool people can use to write horrible code in.
+Is that worse than people writing horrible code with other simpler constructs?
+It might be, but it's hard to judge a solution if you don't know the language.

 If you're going to spend your career doing this, it makes sense to keep learning.
-To use a language that allow experts to cleanly solve problems.
+To use a language that allows experts to cleanly solve problems.
 But yeah, just don't leave piles of esoteric code around for others to inherit.